OGtrilliams/katacoda-scenarios-old/replicated-demo/step4.md

 The `support-bundle` plugin collects data from the cluster, automatically redacting sensitive cluster info, then *optionally* analyzes the data to provide remediation steps.

-The collected data is then stashed on the client host in a `.tar.gz` archive ready to be be shared with support teams - saving precious time on walking customers through the data collection phase & streamlining the troubleshooting process.
+The collected data is then stashed on the client host in a `.tar.gz` archive ready to be be shared with support teams - saving precious time & streamlining the troubleshooting process.

+## Installation

 Let's start by installing `support-bundle` using the `kubectl` `krew` plugin.